Secret Key V Lift Up CC Cream, SPF 50+ PA+++

 According to the manufacturer, acidic formulations decrease the stability of this ingredient.
 It works best in neutral or near neutral formulations.

 Chances are, you eat sodium chloride every day.
 Sodium Chloride is also known as table salt.
+This ingredient has many purposes in skincare: thickener, emulsifier, and exfoliator.

 You'll most likely find this ingredient in cleansers where it is used to create a gel-like texture.
 As an emulsifier, it also prevents ingredients from separating.

-Learn more about Sodium ChlorideCopernicia Cerifera Wax comes from a palm tree native to Brazil.
-This wax is added to help give a thicker texture.
-It also helps create a film when applied.
+Learn more about Sodium ChlorideCopernicia Cerifera Wax comes from a palm tree native to Brazil; another name for this ingredient is Carnauba Wax.

-Copernicia Cerifera Wax has the highest melting point of all natural waxes and low solubility.
+Fun fact: This wax has the highest melting point of all natural waxes and low solubility.

-Learn more about Copernicia Cerifera WaxCi 77492 is also hydrated iron III oxide.
+Learn more about Copernicia Cerifera WaxCI 77492 is also hydrated iron III oxide.
 It's sole purpose is to give a yellow hue to products.

 Iron III oxides are classified as inorganic chemicals for coloring.

-Synthetically created Ci 77492 is considered safer than those naturally found.
+Synthetically created CI 77492 is considered safer than those naturally found.
 This is because the synthetically created version may contain less impurities.
 Iron oxides are generally non-toxic and non-allergenic.

 Learn more about CI 77492Dimethicone is a type of synthetic silicone created from natural materials such as quartz.
+It is also known as polydimethylsiloxane.

 What it does: